thoughtbot/superglue/docs/requests.md

 # Requests

-If you prefer to navigate using Javascript, or need more functionality than what UJS offers, Superglue comes with two functions built around `fetch`, `visit` and `remote`.
+If you prefer to navigate using JavaScript, or need more functionality than what UJS offers, Superglue comes with two functions built around `fetch`, `visit` and `remote`.
 These are wrapped with your own implementation in [application_visit.js] and can be accessed via the [NavigationContext].